 Protein will help you feel fuller for longer (giving you a better chance of avoiding that junk food later) and will also help maintain your muscles.

 - Take a good pre-boozing supplement

-We recommend b-vitamins, glutathione, curcumin and support amino acids, all of which combine to give the liver what it needs to help process the alcohol and toxins that your body has to deal with when you drink.
+We recommend b-vitamins, curcumin and some silymarin (milk thistle extract), all of which combine to give the liver what it needs to help process the alcohol and toxins that your body has to deal with when you drink.
 A great supplement that we recommend to clients is Liver Defense from Proteus Nutrition

 - Drink water before, during and after your other drinks

 Alcohol is a diuretic, so making sure you are sufficiently hydrated at all times will narrow your chances of waking up with a dry mouth and a pounding headache (both signs of dehydration).
 Your liver also needs to be fully hydrated to properly do its job of detoxifying the alcohol from your body.

 On days you know you will be drinking, try to drink even more water than usual – you will thank us afterwards!

 We certainly do not recommend starving yourself to make room for the calories you plan to drink later, but it is sensible to consider some healthy swaps for the meals surrounding a drinking event.
 Eating lower fat is one option, since fat contains more calories per gram than carbohydrates (and you will already be eating your regular amount of protein).
 A pre-going out meal of lean steak with vegetables would be a great choice.